NewcastleRSE/synthetic_data_metrics/README.md

 ## Acknowledgements
-This work was funded by a grant from the UK Research Councils, EPSRC grant ref.
-EP/L012345/1, “Example project title, please update”.
+This work was funded by The Turing Institute.